Barth syndrome

-Barth syndrome (BTHS) is a rare but serious X-linked genetic disorder, caused by changes in phospholipid structure and metabolism.
+Barth syndrome (BTHS) is an ultra-rare, but serious X-linked genetic disorder, caused by pathogenic variants in the TAFAZZIN gene, which leads to an inborn error of lipid metabolism.
 It may affect multiple body systems (though mainly characterized by pronounced pediatric-onset cardiomyopathy), and is potentially fatal.
 The syndrome is diagnosed almost exclusively in males.

-Presentation
+Signs and symptoms

-Though not always present, the cardinal characteristics of this multi-system disorder include: cardiomyopathy (dilated or hypertrophic, possibly with left ventricular noncompaction and/or endocardial fibroelastosis), neutropenia (chronic, cyclic, or intermittent), underdeveloped skeletal musculature and muscle weakness, growth delay, exercise intolerance, cardiolipin abnormalities, and 3-methylglutaconic aciduria.
+Though not always present, the cardinal characteristics of this multi-system disorder include: cardiomyopathy (dilated or hypertrophic, possibly with left ventricular noncompaction and/or endocardial fibroelastosis), neutropenia (chronic, cyclic, irregular, or intermittent), underdeveloped skeletal musculature and muscle weakness, growth delay, exercise intolerance, cardiolipin abnormalities, and 3-methylglutaconic aciduria.

 It can be associated with stillbirth.

-Barth Syndrome is manifested in a variety of ways at birth.
+Barth syndrome is manifested in a variety of ways at birth.
 A majority of patients are hypotonic at birth; show signs of cardiomyopathy within the first few months of life; and experience a deceleration in growth in the first year, despite adequate nutrition.
 As patients progress into childhood, their height and weight lag significantly behind average.
 While most patients express normal intelligence, a significant proportion of patients also express mild or moderate learning disabilities.
 Physical activity is also hindered due to diminished muscular development and muscular hypotonia.
 Many of these disorders are resolved after puberty.
 Growth accelerates during puberty, and many patients reach a normal adult height.

-Cardiomyopathy is one of the more severe manifestations of Barth Syndrome.
+Cardiomyopathy is one of the more severe manifestations of Barth syndrome.
 The myocardium is dilated, reducing the systolic pump of the ventricles.
 For this reason, most patients have left myocardial thickening (hypertrophy).
-While cardiomyopathy can be life-threatening, it is commonly resolved or substantially improved in Barth Syndrome patients after puberty.
+While cardiomyopathy can be life-threatening, it is commonly resolved or substantially improved in Barth syndrome patients after puberty.

-Neutropenia, a granulocyte disorder that results in a low production of neutrophils, the body's primary defenders against bacterial infections, is another severe manifestation of Barth Syndrome.
-In general, lower levels of neutrophils render a patient more vulnerable to bacterial infections; in Barth Syndrome patients, however, there are reports of relatively fewer bacterial infections as compared to non-Barth patients with neutropenia.
+Neutropenia, a granulocyte disorder that results in a low production of neutrophils, the body's primary defenders against bacterial infections, is another severe manifestation of Barth syndrome.
+In general, lower levels of neutrophils render a patient more vulnerable to bacterial infections; in Barth syndrome patients, however, there are reports of relatively fewer bacterial infections as compared to non-Barth patients with neutropenia.